slavaim/riscv-magenta/README.md

 # RISC-V port for Magenta kernel

 This is an initiative to port Magenta kernel to RISC-V architecture.
-The official Google's Magenta kernel supports x86-64 and arm64 architectures only.
+The canonical Google's Magenta kernel supports x86-64 and arm64 architectures only.

-This repository will be periodically merged with the officiial Magenta repository.
+This repository will be periodically merged with the canonical Magenta repository to keep it up-to-date.
 Below is the original Magenta's README.md

 # Magenta